Skip to main content

 Moderation

-Enable moderation to require a researcher to join the live session before tasks begin.
-Participants wait in a moderation lobby until the moderator starts the session.
+ModeratedA researcher must join the live session before tasks begin.
+The participant waits in a moderation lobby until the moderator starts the session, then moves through the tasks themselves while the moderator observes.

 Quotas